1A. Opening Headlights (Butyl Rubber Sealed)

 4. Preparing Headlights for Resealing

 After installing all halos/DRL boards on the headlight internals, we recommend bench testing the halos/DRLs to ensure they are still properly working.
 You will need to drill a hole in the headlight housings to run the wires out.
-To ensure the headlight is still water-tight, we recommend using a 13.5mm wire gland to run the wires out of the hole or using butyl rubber to cover the hole once the wires are ran thru.
+To ensure the headlight is still water-tight, we recommend using 11 to 13.5mm wire glands to run the wires out of the hole or using butyl rubber to cover the hole once the wires are ran thru.
 Heating up the butyl rubber will ensure that it sticks properly to the headlight housing.
 We also recommend drilling multiple vent holes and placing gortex patches over the holes to allow hot air to circulate out of the headlights.
 The gortex patches allow ventilation while also preventing moisture from coming in.
 Once you have a place for the wires to exit the headlight housings, you can reinstall all internal pieces on the headlights.

 5. Sealing the Headlight (See videos at beginning of page)